ApeSwapFinance/eip-5725-vesting-nft-implementation/EIP-draft.md

      * @param tokenId The NFT token id
      */
     function claim(uint256 tokenId) external;

     /**
+     * @notice Number of tokens for the NFT which have been claimed
+     * @param tokenId The NFT token id
+     * @return payout The total amount of payout tokens claimed for this NFT */ function payoutClaimed(uint256 tokenId) external view returns (uint256 payout);

+    /**
+     * @notice Number of tokens for the NFT which can be claimed at the current timestamp
+     * @dev It is RECOMMENDED that this is calculated as the `vestedPayout()` subtracted from `payoutClaimed()`.
+     * @param tokenId The NFT token id
+     * @return payout The amount of unlocked payout tokens for the NFT which have not yet been claimed */ function claimablePayout(uint256 tokenId) external view returns (uint256 payout);

+    /**
      * @notice Total amount of tokens which have been vested at the current timestamp.